CP-Web-Designs/Custom-styles-and-scripts-with-ACF/README.md

 The methods discussed in my [tutorial](https://www.cp-webdesigns.com/custom-styles-and-scripts-with-advanced-custom-fields/) have been used on a handful of e-commerce sites built and managed by a company that I work with.

+There are very minimal requirements to use this method, and it add a simple and unique way to add page/post specific styling to your website

 ## Requirements
+- WordPress
-WordPress and Advanced Custom Fields
+- Advanced Custom Fields
+- some knowledge of HTML, CSS and JS

 ## Manaully Create Field Group
 See the 'acf.php' file